nicr9/groupie/README.md

 This is the list of required functionality that I still need to implement:

+* Add a proper description of what group.ie is to the homepage
 * User should be able to specify their home airport
 * Find an API to hook into search for flights - skyscanner api key request is pending